roikiermedia/ecdsautils/README.md

 ==========
 A fork of the ECDSA Utils by tcatm [with slight changes to compile on Mac OS X](http://i.imgur.com/HoGjHW8.png).

+Guide on istalling and using the utils (german): <http://wiki.freifunk-flensburg.de/wiki/ECDSA_Util>

 Requirements
 ------------